js-1881/FlexPwr_JerrySetiawan/README.md

 I answer each task in separate sheet using Excel, except for Task 2.4, 2.5, and 2.6.
 The answer/explanations/notes are located on the right side of the historical data table (highlighted cells).

-Please let me know if you have any questions or any other information.
+Please let me know if you have any questions or need any other information.
 Thank you.

 Regards,